xiaoj4/xiaoj4.github.io/content/pages/about.md

 ## CONTACT{.page-title}

 I am always open to connect with you and chat about your design project!
 Even if you need some help bringing your ideas to life, I'm here to help.
 Please schedule a consultation with me so we can discuss your project in more detail together.
-If you have any questions or just wish to chat about UI/UX design please feel free to send me an email!
+If you have any questions or just wish to chat about UI/UX design please feel free to send me an email!!

 Email me at: maggiex515@gmail.com